Last Updated on February 7, 2023

 Men tend to lose weight more easily than women, and that’s especially true of women who don’t get adequate rest.
 There’s also a correlation between obesity and insomnia, as overweight and obese women are less likely to get enough sleep each night.
 Cortisol, the stress hormone that the brain releases in greater quantities when it’s sleep deprived, has a role in weight gain.
 The more cortisol that’s released, the higher one’s appetite tends to be — it’s definitely a vicious cycle.
 Ghrelin is another hormone that the body releases more of when it is tired.
 By contrast, the production of leptin, a hormone that decreases the appetite, is slowed down when women don’t get enough nightly rest.

 5. Rest Prevents Stress

-Getting to a point where they can soundly sleep enough hours each night greatly increases women’s quality of life and health.
-In order for women to feel more relaxed during the day, they must get some much needed downtime at night.
-This may require re-arranging nightly chores or duties, or even leaving worries to think about in the morning rather than stewing over it all night and missing out on shut eye.
+Getting to a point where they can soundly sleep enough hours each night dramatically increases women’s quality of life and health.
+For women to feel more relaxed during the day, they must get some much-needed downtime at night.
+This may require re-arranging nightly chores or duties, or even leaving worries to think about in the morning rather than stewing over it all night and missing out on shut-eye.
 Women who have difficulty calming down before bedtime and allowing themselves to rest can try meditation or relaxation techniques.
 Starting calming rituals before bed, such as having a warm bath or cup of caffeine free tea, can also help.
-Of course it goes without saying that having the best mattress and pillow combination will aid in restful shut-eye.
+Of course, it goes without saying that having the best mattress and pillow combination will aid in restful shut-eye.

 If you find that you are unable to maintain a steady sleep pattern, it’s best to talk with your doctor.
 Sleep deprivation is the cause of many chronic illnesses, both physical and mental, and your hormones may be off balance due to not getting enough rest for years on end.